Orlando First-Time Visitor Tips

 - Make sure your phones, cameras and other battery-powered devices are fully charged before you arrive.
 If you need a quick charge, some parks offer free battery charging at guest services.

-- The closest beaches to Orlando are Cocoa Beach, Canaveral National Seashore and Daytona Beach, all about an hour from downtown Orlando.
+- The closest beaches to Orlando are Cocoa Beach, Canaveral National Seashore and Daytona Beach, all about an hour from our tourism districts on Florida’s east coast.
 Cocoa Beach can be reached via State Road 528, Canaveral National Seashore can be reached via State Road 50, and Daytona Beach can be reached via Interstate 4 (I-4) East.

-- Florida’s tranquil west coast beaches, including St. Pete Beach, Clearwater Beach and Tarpon Springs, are about two hours from downtown Orlando.
+- Florida’s tranquil west coast beaches, including St. Pete Beach, Clearwater Beach and Tarpon Springs, are about two hours from our tourism districts.

-- Orlando is home to the world’s top water parks, including Universal’s Volcano Bay, Disney’s Blizzard Beach® and Disney’s Typhoon Lagoon®, Aquatica® Orlando, and LEGOLAND Florida’s onsite water park.
+- Orlando is home to the world’s top water parks, including Universal’s Volcano Bay, Disney’s Blizzard Beach and Disney’s Typhoon Lagoon, Aquatica® Orlando, and LEGOLAND Florida’s onsite water park, which is available as an optional upgrade to LEGOLAND® Florida Theme Park admission.

 - Thanks to heated waters, most Orlando water parks stay open year-round.
 However, check with your preferred park to ensure they’ll be open during your visit.

-- You can also find onsite water parks at numerous Orlando-area resorts, including The Grove Resort Orlando, Margaritaville Resort Orlando, Renaissance Orlando at SeaWorld and Reunion Resort & Golf Club.
+- You can also find onsite water parks at numerous Orlando-area resorts, including The Grove Resort Orlando, Island H2O Live! at Margaritaville Resort Orlando, Renaissance Orlando at SeaWorld and Reunion Resort & Golf Club.

 Kennedy Space Center Visitor Complex